mariohmol/dev-environments/rails/Rails_Server_Ubuntu.md

 # If you use cache, refresh it when needed
 redis-cli flushall
 ```

+### Throubleshooting

+**Error**: gcc: error: unrecognized command line option '-Wduplicated-cond'
+**Solution**: brew unlink gcc

+## Cron

 **Schedule/Whenever**
 To run tasks in your cron, install the whenever module: `gem install whenever:0.9.4`.
 To include the tasks in the cron, use `whenever --update-crontab`.

-### Throubleshooting

-**Error**: gcc: error: unrecognized command line option '-Wduplicated-cond'
-**Solution**: brew unlink gcc
+It will create a file like:
+`sudo nano /var/spool/cron/crontabs/username`

+If you want to edit this, run:
+`crontab -e`

+To list the current cron tasks:
+`crontab -l`

+To check the log of the cron executed, do:
+`grep CRON /var/log/syslog`

 ## SSL